 Nursing is one of the most challenging yet vital phases of motherhood.
-Initially, it can be truly excruciating for new mothers; however, here are few breastfeeding tips for the new moms and moms-to-be, which would help you understand better.
+Initially, breastfeeding can be truly excruciating for new mothers; however, here are few breastfeeding tips for the new moms and moms-to-be, which would help you understand better.

 1. Breastfeeding a newborn is a full-time job